Cherreads

 Before Kakashi could react, Menma closed the door behind him.

 This time, the bathroom door was shut, and Menma wasn't answering.
-He might've been hurt.
+He might've been hurt or was planning to do an evil act again.
 Kakashi called out again.
 After a few tense seconds, the door creaked open.

 Kakashi sighed in relief and squatted down to check him.
 "Thank goodness, you're okay."

-He tapped Menma's nose—normally something Menma hated—but this time, Menma smiled.
+He tapped Menma's nose, normally something Menma hated and he would use it as a little punishment, but this time, Menma smiled.

 A big, suspicious smile.